-URGENT: On June 15th, 2022, a fisherman alerted authorities to an oily substance contaminating the Flint River just north of Dort Hwy in the city of Flint.
+Lockhart Spill: On June 15th, 2022, a fisherman alerted authorities to an oily substance contaminating the Flint River just north of Dort Hwy in the city of Flint.
 Local, state, and federal authorities responded, and testing tied the spill to Lockhart Chemical Co.
-This spill is ongoing.
+The investigation of the spill and its environmental impact are ongoing.

-At this time, FRWC does not have a full understanding of the impact of this spill on humans or wildlife.
-FRWC recommends the public AVOID contact with the Flint River downstream of Stepping Stone Falls in Genesee County, including through the city of Flint, Flushing, and Montrose.
-Do not kayak, fish, or play in this part of the river until further notice.
+At this time, FRWC does not have a full understanding of the impact of this spill on humans or wildlife, or the safety of those kayaking, fishing, or playing in this part of the river.
+FRWC recommends the public AVOID contact with the Flint River downstream of Stepping Stone Falls through downtown Flint in Genesee County.
 Do not eat any fish caught on the Flint River downstream of Stepping Stone Falls.

-FRWC wants to emphasize that this spill does not affect the Flint River upstream of Stepping Stone Falls, and encourages people to enjoy the river between Mott Lake and Holloway Reservoir, and in Lapeer County.
+FRWC wants to emphasize that this spill does not affect the Flint River upstream of Stepping Stone Falls, or downstream of the River Road launch in Flushing, and encourages people to enjoy the river between Mott Lake and Holloway Reservoir, and in Lapeer County.
 Local lakes are also unaffected.

 To plan your own paddling trip, check out our Flint River Water Trail resources: